codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 When you use the `commands` field, it will override the container original `entrypoint` and will execute the commands in a shell inside the container.
 The provided commands are concatenated into a single command using the shell's `;` operator, and are run using the default shell `/bin/sh` as an entry point.
 Additional settings that are set only when using commands are `set -e`, and the `cf_export` utility.

+> Using complex commands in the freestyle step requires use of [YAML block scalars](http://stackoverflow.com/questions/3790454/in-yaml-how-do-i-break-a-string-over-multiple-lines).

 ### Commands and Entry point